kyma-project/busola/docs/extensibility/form-widgets.md

 #### Scalar values

-When array items are scalar instead of an object, no header with a field title will be rendered in the resulting table.
+When array items are scalars instead of objects, no header with the field title will be rendered in the resulting table.